oculometric/stui/README.md

 ## Status

-i'm actively developing this at the moment. see the TODO list file for what i'm probably working on. once the project is complete and fully documented, i'll likely not be actively adding stuff. i'll do my best to respond to issues on Github.
+i'm not actively developing this at the moment. the project is reasonably complete and documented as it is. i'd really like to develop a scripting language for building UIs (see the layout-script branch) but it's not my priority right now.

+if there's something you'd really like to see added, or something you've added that you want merged, i'll look into it.

+if there is a bug that needs fixing, or something missing, please submit an issue and i'll endeavour to address it.

 ## Installation and Usage